EU Whistleblowing Directive – Austria

 In principle, there are no limitations regarding who can be subject of a report via the Whistleblowing System.

-Specific processes and requirements
+• Specific processes and requirements

-As long as the internal Whistleblowing System is operated in line with the HSchG, global organizations are allowed to transfer the tasks of an internal unit for the collection, review and processing of reports to a third party or a joint established unit.
+As long as the internal Whistleblowing System is operated in line with the HSchG, global organisations are allowed to transfer the tasks of an internal unit for the collection, review and processing of reports to a third party or a joint established unit.

 The HschG does not explicitly determine a German language requirement.
 However, the internal Whistleblowing System will normally need to be in the local language to allow for a barrier-free communication.